Terrorist Content Online

 The Regulation is fully applicable to TCO hosting service providers.

-Under the Regulation and the Terrorist Content Online Act, hosting service providers must:
+Under the Regulation and the Terrorist Content Online Act, TCO hosting service providers must:

-• establish a contact point (Article 15 of the Regulation);
+• establish a contact point for the receipt of removal orders (Article 15);

 • designate a legal representative in a Member State in which the service is offered if they do not have their main establishment in the EU (Article 17);

-• comply with removal orders issued by competent authorities in the EU by the applicable deadlines (Article 3(3) and Article 4(1) and (2));
+• execute removal orders issued by competent authorities in the EU by the applicable deadlines (Article 3(3) and Article 4(1) and (2));

 • comply with orders issued by the Bundesnetzagentur under Article 5(4), (5) and (6);

-• comply with information requirements for the administrative monitoring programme (Article 21);
+• report information for the administrative monitoring programme (Article 21);

 • draw up a transparency report if action under the Regulation has been or was to be taken in a given year (Article 7);